pf-data-projects/pf_polling_analyser/README.md

 1. Efficiently *write* pandas dataframes to excel files with simple formatting.
 This is important because each question in the survey needs to have it's own excel sheet displaying the results, which can mean the excel file may contain hundreds of sheets.
 Being able to do this quickly reduces the performance bottleneck here.
 Xlsxwriter is designed for this purpose.
 2. Implement style and format changes to the excel files that require the ability to read.
 For example, the headers that designate each set of crossbreaks are much more simply implemented if python can read the excel file and see exactly where each header needs to go.
 In order to do this with xlsxwriter, the headers would need to be added to the pandas dataframe beforehand which would be needlessly fiddly, and potentially slower.

+There are some downsides, however to using both of these libraries together.
+Since they both alter the XML that makes up an excel file's structure in different ways, it's possible they may interfere with one another.

+One example of this is writing hyperlinks to cells in xlsxwriter, then inserting rows (or performing other formatting changes) with openpyxl immediately after.
+I found this to cause the links to be completely wiped in the excel output, and they needed to be re-written with openpyxl instead.

 ## Front-End Design

 ### Wireframes